uob-coms20007/uob-coms20007.github.io/computability/relations.md

 The `while` program that computes the characteristic function $\chi_U$ of a predicate $U \subseteq \mathbb{N}$ is called a _decision procedure_.

+Any predicate for which there is no decision procedure is called __undecidable__.

 ## Examples

 1. The predicate